The Green Card: Everything You Need to Know

 Employment-Based Green Cards

 Employment-based Green Cards are available to foreign nationals who are sponsored by a U.S. employer for a job offer in the United States.
-There are five preference categories for employment-based Green Cards, each with its own set of requirements:
+There are five preference categories for employment-based Green Cards, each with its own set of requirements.

 The EB-1 category is reserved for individuals with extraordinary ability in the arts, sciences, education, business, or athletics, as well as outstanding professors and researchers, and multinational executives and managers.
 To be eligible for an EB-1 Green Card, an individual must demonstrate sustained national or international acclaim in their field of expertise.

-EB-2: Professionals with Advanced Degrees or Exceptional Ability
+Second Preference EB-2 (Professionals with Advanced Degrees or Exceptional Ability)

 The EB-2 category is for professionals with advanced degrees or exceptional ability in the sciences, arts, or business.
 To be eligible for an EB-2 Green Card, an individual must have a job offer from a U.S. employer and demonstrate that they possess exceptional ability or an advanced degree that is equivalent to a U.S. master’s degree.